 Kampala, the Capital is a vibrant blossoming metropolis that spreads over 7 hills.
 It's an astonishing city that has maintained its organic feel to those who knew it in its early days but also transformed into a modern city.
 Its ever changing skyline of new and old architecture gives it an organic feel.

-All over the country, the Pearl of Africa is alive - The restaurants across the country will offer you the finest Ugandan cuisine.
-Oh!
-How I miss it some times especially when I am away from home.
-Don't forget to try 'matooke' (kind of plantain) with ground nut sauce the next time you visit.
+All over the country, the Pearl of Africa is alive - The restaurants across the country will offer you the variety and the finest of the local cuisine.
+Don't forget to try 'matooke' (kind of plantain) with ground nut sauce the next time you visit ... and the grasshoppers (esenene.
 Life is simple out there and worth living!

 Constitution Square - Kampala